HOW MUCH OFFICE SPACE DO I NEED?

 The ultimate goal here is that we optimise everything for you.
 We don’t want you wasting space – real estate is expensive, so why should you pay for space you don’t really need.
 But we also don’t want your employees to feel crammed.

-Our process relies heavily on your preferences and your current space.
+Our office space planning process relies heavily on your preferences and your current space.
 We have a vast background in helping Scottish companies create a welcoming environment for employees of all ages.
 At Amos Beech, we know what today’s offices should look like in order to boost productivity.
 And we know that you don’t need a huge space to make that happen.

 By optimising your space needs we can help you save money and gain productivity and efficiency.
 Together, we can create an optimal work environment for your staff.